 - Next, sift all the dry ingredients (flour, baking powder, baking soda and salt).
 Whisk it again.
 The batter will be thick and not too runny.

-- Finally, add the soaked dried fruits and the carrot.
+- Finally, add the soaked dried fruits along with the remaining juice.
 Using a rubber spatula or a wooden spoon, mix everything.

-- Preheat the oven to 350 F. Grease a 9-inch round baking pan with oil and dust it with flour.
+- Preheat the oven to 350 F. Grease an 8-inch round baking pan with oil and dust it with flour.
 If you want, you can also line a parchment paper at the bottom of the pan.
+If you have baking strips, wet it and wrap it around the pan.

 - Pour the prepared batter in the pan and layer the batter evenly.
 Tap the cake pan a couple of times to set the batter.
 Place it it the preheated oven on the middle rack for 50 minutes.